-- 1. To be eligible for tenure and promotion to Associate Professor, a tenure-track candidate must demonstrate success in teaching, service, and scholarship, and meet the minimum publication requirements as established in this policy. - 2.
-To be eligible for promotion to Professor, an Associate Professor candidate on a (3-3 or 9 credit per term teaching load) must demonstrate success in teaching, service, and scholarship, and meet the minimum publication requirements as established in this policy.
-These publications must have occurred since the candidate's promotion to associate professor. - 3.
+1. To be eligible for tenure and promotion to Associate Professor, a tenure-track candidate must demonstrate success in teaching, service, and scholarship, and meet the minimum publication requirements as established in this policy.

+- 2. To be eligible for promotion to Professor, an Associate Professor candidate on a (3-3 or 9 credit per term teaching load) must demonstrate success in teaching, service, and scholarship, and meet the minimum publication requirements as established in this policy. - 3.
 To be eligible for promotion to Professor, faculty on the "teaching track" for a minimum of 50% of their time under review (4-4 or 12 credits per term teaching load) shall exceed the standards established in this policy in the areas of Teaching & Service.
-In the area of Research/Scholarship the candidate must produce one peer-reviewed scholarly journal article OR peer-reviewed monograph/book published by a reputable scholarly or university press plus two additional substantial scholarly publications or equivalent.
-These publications must have occurred since the candidate's promotion to associate professor. - 4.
-Accomplishments in teaching, scholarship, and professional service completed prior to appointment at UTRGV may be considered as evidence of a candidate's potential for future performance but will not be used as the sole criteria for awarding tenure.
+In the area of Research/Scholarship the candidate must produce one peer-reviewed scholarly journal article OR peer-reviewed monograph/book published by a reputable scholarly or university press plus two additional substantial scholarly publications or equivalent. - 4.
+Accomplishments in teaching, scholarship, and professional service completed prior to appointment at UTB/UTPA/UTRGV may be considered as evidence of a candidate's potential for future performance but will not be used as the sole criteria for awarding tenure.
 A tenure-track candidate must meet teaching, publication, and service requirements as established in this policy during the probationary period. - 5.
-The Department T&P Committee and the department chair, in their respective reviews, will evaluate a tenure-track candidate's performance for the previous year and cumulatively in each of the three areas of review, noting the strengths and areas for improvement in each area and noting the candidate's progress toward achieving tenure and promotion to Associate Professor.
+The Department T&P Committee and the department chair, in their respective reviews, will evaluate a tenure-track candidate's performance for the previous year in each of the three areas of review, noting the strengths and areas for improvement in each area.
 Note that the first-year review will be based on only one semester's performance, not an entire year's.
 In the final probationary year, tenure-track faculty will receive a review based on the faculty's member's performance during the entire probationary period.

-c.
-Criteria for Evaluating Teaching Effectiveness
+C. Criteria for Evaluating Teaching Effectiveness

-The Department T&P Committee will consider the following when assessing teaching effectiveness.
-These activities are evaluated and weighted as specified in the annualreview policy
+The Department T&P Committee will consider the following when assessing teaching effectiveness:

 - 1. Student evaluations of teaching - 2.
 Peer evaluations of teaching - 3.
 Contributions to curriculum and course development, such as designing and implementing writing assessments and learning outcomes assessments. - 4.
 Creation of web-based Distance Learning course(s) - 5.
 Teaching of Learning Communities course and other involvement in student retention initiatives or programs - 6.
 Awards and Honors for teaching excellence - 7.
 Mentoring of students, e.g., - a.
 Mentoring of teaching assistants - b.
 Mentoring of undergraduate and graduate student research, including presentations at state/regional/national conferences - c.
 Member or chair of thesis committee - 8.
-Evidence of professional development in the area of teaching (e.g., attending professional teaching development seminars and integrating new material into courses) - 9.
-Evidence of innovative responsibilities in teaching (e.g., service learning, field trips, studies abroad, performances, and travel with students for academic or cultural purposes)
+Evidence of professional development in the area of teaching (e.g., attending professional teaching development seminars and integrating new material into courses)